How to Talk to Someone with Dementia?

 - Always use eye contact when they’re talking.

-- Turn off background noise, such as the TV or radio so you can concentrate on their words.
+- Turn off background noise, such as the TV or radio, so that you can concentrate on their words.

 - If you’re unsure of what they’re trying to tell you, you could check with them what you think they mean.
 If you have misunderstood them, this gives them the opportunity to correct you.